tgrundtvig/Abstractica-Open3D-Railway-Teaching/README.md

 # Open3D-Railway-Teaching
-Teaching IoT, Robotics and Automation using the Open3D railway project
+Teaching IoT, Robotics and Automation using the Abstractica Open3D Railway Project

 # *“Building an Automated, Modular Model Railway”*